 Overall, ARRIS Surfboard SB6183 is more than enough for regular web-surfing and watching YouTube videos in UHD and if overheating and having to pull the plug every time you need to turn it off is something you can live with, you’ll find that the SB6183 quickly becomes a friendly internet buddy.

 Good Price/Performance Ratio

 - Very rare disconnects

 - Readily available throughout the world

 DOCSIS version: 3.0 | Maximum speed: 343 Mbps downstream and 143 Mbps upstream | Bonded channel: 8 x 4 | Service providers: Comcast, Cox, Charter Spectrum and more

 Like the Motorola modem, the TC7610 sits vertically upright on your table.
-It’s of black color and has gratings for air flow and ventilation.
-At the front are icons for various status indicators which have LEDs behind them that turn on when needed.
-This modem has a Gigabit Ethernet port, a coaxial port and a power supply connection.
+It’s black in color and has gratings for airflow and ventilation.
+At the front, are icons for various status indicators which have LEDs behind them that turn on when needed.
+This modem has a Gigabit Ethernet port, a coaxial port, and a power supply connection.
 That’s all there is to it.
-Unfortunately, this too does not have a power button which means that direct power to it needs to be cut to turn it off.
+Unfortunately, this modem does not have a power button which means that direct power to it needs to be cut to turn it off.
 We were not alone in finding the reset button to be quite finicky.
-After some time, the reset button simply just stopped working and there is no one to blame except the build quality team.
+After some time, the reset button simply just stopped working.

-DOCSIS 3. technology will make sure that you enjoy the fastest and most stable connection by maximizing modem performance.
-The TC7610 is built to provide speeds of 343 Mbps for internet and 143 Mbps for uploading.
+The TC7610 provides speeds of 343 Mbps for the internet and 143 Mbps for uploading.
 It is compatible with many major internet service providers, which makes set up a walk in the park.
 You can connect your router to the Gigabit Ethernet port at the back to have maximum throughput.